talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

 Preferring a specific path:
 : The packet can be manipulated to avert packets to a specific path.
 This attack can result in allowing various unauthorized services such as traffic acceleration.
 Alternatively, an attacker can avert traffic to be forwarded through a specific node that the attacker has access to, thus facilitating more complex on-path attacks such as passive listening, recon and various man-in-the-middle attacks.
 It is noted that the SR modification attack is performed by an on-path attacker who has access to packets in transit, and thus can implement these attacks directly.
 However, SR modification is relatively easy to implement and requires low processing resources by an attacker, while it facilitates more complex on-path attacks by averting the traffic to another node that the attacker has access to and has more processing resources.

+Manipulating the SRv6 network programming:
+: An attacker can trigger a specific endpoint behavior by modifying the destination address and/or SIDs in the segment list.
+This attack can be invoked in order to manipulate the path or in order to exhaust the resources of the SR endpoint.

 Availability:
 : An attacker can add SIDs to the segment list in order to increase the number hops that each packet is forwarded through and thus increase the load on the network.
 For example, a set of SIDs can be inserted in a way that creates a forwarding loop ([RFC8402], [RFC5095]) and thus loads the nodes along the loop.
 Network programming can be used in some cases to manipulate segment endpoints to perform unnecessary functions that consume processing resources.
 Path inflation, malicious looping and unnecessary instructions have a common outcome, resource exhaustion, which may in severe cases cause Denial of Service (DoS).